Visualize Data Collected over Time

 Wide-Format Data

-Plot() also reads wide-format data.
-We have no available wide form time data with lessR, so first convert the long form as read to the wide form.
+Plot() also reads wide-format data, which stores multiple data values across a single row.
+We have no available wide form time data with lessR, so first convert the long form data file as read to the wide form.
 In the wide form, the three companies each have their own column of data, repeated for each date.
 Use the lessR function reshape_wide() to do the conversion.

 dw <- reshape_wide(d, group="Company", response="Price", ID="Month")